Sunrise over the ocean at Cherry Grove Beach, SC — golden light across the water and wet sand

 What's the single best month for a dawn visit?

 September is difficult to beat.
 The water is still warm from summer (often 80°F+), the mornings are cooling down to the low 70s, crowds have thinned dramatically, and the shorebird diversity is at its seasonal peak.
 A dawn low tide in September at The Point is about as good as this coast gets.
-Our seasonal guide breaks down what every month looks like — and why September stands apart.

 Do I need a permit or reservation to visit at dawn?